KnivInstitute/Stressor/README.md

 ---

-Have to's for next commit:
+Have to's for next commits:

-- Configure Windows VM sandbox for kernel testing
+- Test the Kernel driver on a non-VM system
-- Create and run the CPU temperature exposure kernel level driver
+- Pair the driver with the Rust application
-- Pair driver with rust application successfully
+- Write the stress test for the system storage drive (allow selectable drive stress tests)
-- Get kernel signed and authenticated by microsoft for not lots of $$$
+- Write the CPU stress test (score determined by number of hard executions ran, figure out an algorithm to test?)

 ## Features (to build and already built aren't differentiated until v1.0)